 Hazardous Component Removal

-All hazardous components must also be removed before lab equipment can be safely disposed of as scrap metal.
+Hazardous components must be removed from lab equipment before it can be safely disposed of as scrap metal.
 The manual, equipment schematic diagragm or manufacturer can often tell you if there are hazardous components or not.
-Hazardous components include the following:
+Hazardous components may include the following:

 - Fluorescent or UV lightbulbs